Josué Castillejos

-Josué Castillejos Toledo (born 14 April 1981 in Toluca, Estado de Mexico) is a former Mexican football holding midfielder who played for Club Universidad de Guadalajara in the Liga MX.
+Josué Castillejos Toledo (born 14 April 1981) is a Mexican football coach and a former holding midfielder.
+He is an assistant coach with Durango.

 Club career

 Born in Toluca, Castillejos is a product of Deportivo Toluca F.C.'s youth system.
 He made his Mexican Primera División debut with Toluca in 2002.

-In 2008, Castillejos left Toluca to play on loan with Chiapas, and then for Primera A side Tiburones Rojos de Veracruz.
+In 2008, Castillejos left Toluca to play on loan with Chiapas, and then for Primera A side Veracruz.
 Castillejos returned to Toluca in January 2009, but would not appear again for the club in the Primera División.